vo-olb/KGMem/README.md

 ### Core Functionalities
 - **Add Knowledge**:
-  - Add knowledge through manual input, file upload (TXT/PDF), or raw material processing.
+  - Add knowledge through manual input, text or pdf file upload.
   - Microsoft’s [GraphRAG](https://github.com/microsoft/graphrag) is used to extract entities and their relationships to construct a knowledge graph.
+The focus of entity type or knowledge type can be chosen by user.
 - **Query Knowledge**:
-  - Query stored knowledge using Microsoft’s GraphRAG’s functionality, along with contextual LLM reasoning and optional internet-based queries.
+  - Query stored knowledge using Microsoft’s GraphRAG’s global/drift search methods, along with LLM's own knowledge base querying.
 - **Visualize Knowledge**:
-  - Visualize knowledge graphs using [GraphRAG Visualizer](https://github.com/noworneverev/graphrag-visualizer).
-  - Explore relationships and gain insights through an intuitive interface.
+  - Visualize knowledge graphs using [GraphRAG Visualizer](https://github.com/noworneverev/graphrag-visualizer) to explore relationships and gain insights through an intuitive interface.
 - **Manage Memory**:
-  - Create, delete, rename, and edit memory files with full user control.
-  - Data is stored in GraphRAG-compatible formats for structured knowledge management.
+  - Create and delete separately managed memory data by user.
+Memory data is stored in GraphRAG-compatible formats (parquet) for structured knowledge management.

-### Frontend:
+### Frontend Summary
-- An intuitive, responsive interface built with React allows users to add, query, and visualize knowledge seamlessly.
+- An intuitive, responsive interface built with React allows users to add, query, and visualize knowledge.

-### Backend
+### Backend Summary
 - Built with Flask to handle requests, manage data, and integrate with GraphRAG.
-Supports LLM-based summarization and processing using OpenAI GPT.
+Supports LLM-based processing for GraphRAG inputs/results using OpenAI GPT.

 ## Setup